 In Spanish, we can use the verb aprovechar with or without a reflexive pronoun.
 The meaning changes depending on how it is used.

-- Aprovechar = to make the most of something/make good use of something
+Spanish verb aprovechar: to make the most of something/to make good use of something

 In the examples above, we use "aprovechar" with no reflexive pronoun.
 It is a transitive verb and as such you find a direct object right after it (e.g., un rato libre, este trozo de tela, la ocasión).
 Note that despite the presence of the preposition "of" in English, we do not use any preposition in Spanish in this context.

 Sometimes we can use "aprovechar" with the same meaning as above but with no direct object.
 The words "la ocasión", "el momento" are implicit.
 For example:

 Using "aprovechar" this way tends to have a positive or neutral nuance.